E-commerce which Solution and how ?

 Credit card processing solution with Paypal allows to pay without the need to create an account with them Nevertheless, they tend to “hide” this option into the checkout interface in order to attract a maximum of new clients for themselves.
 In fact, the fees transfer cost from their platform to a private IBAN account is quite high.
 As many US products, it is a practical ans secure intermediary but but not really “democratic” neither flexible.

 With E-payment solutions from PostFinance, online shop operators can process all standard payment methods.
 This allows you to collect payments for your online shop efficiently and reliably, saving you the need to issue invoices, among other benefits.
+It can be integrated into your WooCommerce WordPress Shop.

 Costs are reasonable according to the amount of transaction you need.
 Three packages are provided: